mindolph/Mindolph/README.md

 Future Plan:

-* 1.12: Few new features and more usability improvement.
+* 1.12: Few new features and more usability improvements.
-* 1.13: AI Agent.
+* 1.13: AI Agent preview.

 ### Buy me a cup of coffee